Security and GDPR

 Passwords generated by the service are stored separated from the files.

-If you choose to pay for an account using a credit card the payment is securely processed by Worldpay, a leading payment provider.
-Worldpay is of course certified and compliant with PCI DSS.
+If you choose to pay for an account using a credit card the payment is securely processed by Stripe, a leading payment provider.
+Stripe is of course certified and compliant with PCI DSS.
 Braxo AB can never access any credit card data.